oliverxchen/sqlean/README.rst

 a binary or unary operation.
 This would break this principle since you wouldn't know if the boolean operator is the 0th child (eg `NOT`) or the 1st child (eg `AND` or `OR`).

+??
+All children of a tree should have the same indentation level.

+parsing should just follow BQ syntax